radius-project/docs/docs/content/guides/operations/providers/aws-provider/howto-aws-provider-irsa/index.md

 ---
 type: docs
 title: "How-To: Configure the AWS cloud provider with IAM Roles for Service Accounts (IRSA)"
-linkTitle: "AWS provider with IAM Roles for Service Accounts(IRSA)"
+linkTitle: "AWS provider with IRSA"
 description: "Learn how to configure the AWS provider with IAM Roles for Service Accounts(IRSA) for your Radius Environment"
-weight: 300
+weight: 200
 categories: "How-To"
 tags: ["AWS"]
 ---